 Regional men dare to dance

-This story was submitted by a member of the regional arts sector: Annette Carmichel Projects.
+This story was submitted by a member of the regional arts sector: Annette Carmichael Projects.
 We love sharing stories from the sector.
 If you want to find out how to submit your own stories, take a look at the submit your story page.
 We can’t wait to hear from you!

 Ordinary blokes are stepping forward to do something extraordinary as critically acclaimed dance work The Beauty Index is set to visit regional towns in WA from 13 March.